gurung-p/Coffee-Bean-Excel-Data-Analysis-Project/README.md

 ## Data Structure & Initial Checks

-Coffee Bean Store’s database structure consists of three tables: Orders, Customers and Products.
+Coffee Bean Store’s database structure consists of three tables: **Orders**, **Customers** and **Products**.
 Prior to beginning the analysis, a variety of checks were conducted for quality control.
 The data was cleaned, organized, and prepared including familiarization with the datasets.

 The raw dataset in Excel can be downloaded [here](datasets/coffee-bean-store-dataset.xlsx)